6 recommended OTC drugs

 Symptoms

-Symmetrical joint pain and swelling (hands, feet, wrists), morning stiffness over 1 hour, chronic fatigue, low-grade fever, weight loss.
-Extra-articular manifestations: rheumatoid nodules, vasculitis, interstitial lung disease, Sjögren's syndrome.
+Symmetric joint pain and swelling (hands, feet, wrists), morning stiffness lasting over 1 hour, chronic fatigue, low-grade fever and weight loss.
+Extra-articular manifestations include rheumatoid nodules, vasculitis, interstitial lung disease and Sjögren's syndrome.

 Diagnosis

-Rheumatoid factor, anti-CCP, ESR, CRP, blood count, X-rays of hands/feet, joint ultrasound, MRI at onset.
-2010 ACR/EULAR criteria.
+Rheumatoid factor, anti-CCP antibodies, ESR, CRP, complete blood count, X-rays of the hands and feet, joint ultrasound and MRI at onset.
+The diagnosis is made on the ACR/EULAR 2010 criteria.

 Treatment